zkessin/testing-erlang-book/README.md

 Indent code with spaces not tabs, make it easy to read.
 Make sure all code is referenced in the text in some useful way.

+## TO Build

+To build this on Linux install the asciidoc package (via yum or apt-get) make a html directory and run the build.sh script this will turn everything into HTML